Readers Are Leaders Tutoring Program

 Our goal for this program will be to demonstrate detailed program outcomes which we will be able to report to the community and lead us to further expand to two additional schools in 2019/2020.

-We are now recruiting for the 2018-2019 school year.
-Sign up today by completing the Volunteer Tutor Application and the KUSD Background Check Form.
-The last day to sign up to be a tutor for first through third grade for the 2018-2019 school year is Friday, September 28, 2018.
+We are now recruiting for Kindergarten Tutors for the 2018-2019 school year.
+Sign up today by completing the Kindergarten Volunteer Tutor Application and the KUSD Background Check Form.
 Kindergarten tutor applications will be accepted until Friday, January 4, 2019.

 Please print, complete and sign the KUSD Background Check form and email that separately to United Way of Kenosha County at email@example.com or mail to 5500 6th Ave, Ste.
 210, Kenosha, WI 53140.